 At our school we ensure that our children are taught the basic tips of Internet Safety in every year group.

-We recently had an Internet Safety Day.
+We have an annual Internet Safety Day - this year on Tuesday 7th February.
 It was run by Paul Hay who is an expert in Internet Safety.
-Paul worked with the teachers to lead an assembly and run class lessons.
+Paul worked with the teachers to lead an assembly and run class lessons, as well as staff training and a workshop for parents.

 For the younger years, we use a cartoon which was created by the Child Exploitation and Online Protection agency (CEOPs).